Unconventional superconductivity in nearly flat bands in twisted bilayer graphene

 The phase diagram shows that beyond a critical strength of interaction and at zero doping the only possible ordered phase is anti-ferromagnet.
 But, with increasing chemical doping the critical interaction strength for the AFM ordering increases, while a superconducting phase develops for a weaker interaction.
-Presently it is unknown how the bare strength of the Hubbard interaction scales as a function of the chemical doping or carrier density, which can only be gathered from a more microscopic calculation~\cite{katsnelson}.
-Nevertheless, it is conceivable for the real system to follow a path in the phase diagram (shown in Fig.~\ref{RG:phaseDiagram}) that goes through the superconducting phase for low chemical doping and enters into the anti-ferromagnet phase at higher doping.
+Presently it is unknown how the bare strength of the Hubbard interaction scales as a function of the chemical doping, which can only be accomplished from microscopic calculation~\cite{katsnelson}.
+Nevertheless, it is conceivable for the real system to follow a path in the phase diagram (Fig.~\ref{RG:phaseDiagram}) that goes through the superconducting phase for low chemical doping, entering into the AFM phase at higher doping, as we show (phenomenologically) below (Fig.~\ref{phasediagram}).